 Instead of saying: “Adam knew Gwen liked him.”
 You’ll have to say: “Between classes, Gwen had always leaned on his locker when he’d go to open it.
 She’d roll her eyes and shove off with one foot, leaving a black-heel mark on the painted metal, but she also left the smell of her perfume.
 The combination lock would still be warm from her butt.
 And the next break, Gwen would be leaned there, again.”

 Tell stories that are not predictable.
 Stories usually end with a lesson or punchline.
 Keep your audience guessing where things are headed.
-The listener should not know where the story is going, and the ending should surprise them.
+The listener should not know where the story is going, but the ending should surprise them.

 Analogies help people to understand abstract theological concepts, and they are often very memorable for learners.
 Jesus and the apostles taught through analogies or parables often.